aws-samples/aws-cloudformation-publisher/README.md

 ## Configuration

 AWS CloudFormation Publisher looks for a file in the root of your repository called `cfn-publish.config` which can be used to override:
-* The location of the CloudFormation template in the repository that you wish to publish (the default is `cfn.template`)
+* The location of the CloudFormation template(s) in the repository that you wish to publish (the default is a single template called `cfn.template`)
 * The regions to publish to (the default is all regions)
 * The prefix to use in bucket names (the default is `cfn-<aws_account_id>`)
 * The ACL to use for uploaded artefacts (the default is `private` i.e. only IAM principals in your account who have explicitly been granted access to the bucket can launch the template)